-Discover the Power of Learning
+Discovering the Power of Learning

 Guiding a Thoughtful Exploration of the World

-From hatching chicks and planting vegetables to designing and programming Lego models, students engage in extended learning projects that require sustained inquiry.
-Science and social studies units are built around big ideas and important concepts, allowing students to investigate these in depth rather than merely covering a topic or memorizing a set of facts.
+From hatching chicks and planting vegetables to designing and programming Lego models, Primary students engage in extended learning projects that require sustained inquiry.
+Science and social studies units are built around big ideas and important concepts, allowing students to investigate them in depth rather than merely covering a topic or memorizing a set of facts.
 Sharing ideas and giving each other critical feedback teaches students to interact and think like mathematicians, scientists, and artists do in real-world communities of practice.

 Developing a High-Performing Learner